kobiso/kobiso.github.io/_posts/research/2018-01-16-research-batch norm.md

   - This slows down the training by requiring lower learning rates and careful parameter initialization.

 - **Research Objective**
-  - To address the internal covariate shift problem anc accelerate the training of deep neural nets.
+  - To address the internal covariate shift problem and accelerate the training of deep neural nets.

 - **Solution Proposed: Batch Normalization**
   - Batch normalization takes a step towards reducing internal covariate shift, and in doing so dramatically accelerates the training of deep neural nets.